strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/middlewares.md

 ## Populating an analytics dashboard in Google Sheets with a custom middleware

-In essence, a middleware is something that gets executed in between a request arriving at the server and the controller function getting executed.
-So, for instance, the middleware is a good place to perform some analytics.
+In essence, a middleware gets executed between a request arriving at the server and the controller function getting executed.
+So, for instance, a middleware is a good place to perform some analytics.

 <SideBySideContainer>